Azure/business-process-automation/README.md

 3. When this has completed you should have the application infrastructure deployed to your resource group.
 Navigate to your Resource Group at your Azure Portal confirm to confirm your newly created resources.
 `azure.portal.com`

 ## 6. Collect the Published Profiles from your newly created Azure Function Apps
+  In this sequence of steps you will retrieve credentials from your two newly created Azure Function Apps, and add them as Secrets in your GitHub repo.
 1. You will have two new function apps deployed within your Resource Group.
 Navigate to your Resource Group at your Azure Portal.
 One will start with the name "huggingface".